hbetabessi/hbetabessi/README.md

 </div>

-I'm Hajer and I'm software engineering student.
-I am eager to continue learning and developing my skills, I am looking forward to finding an internship where I can make a good impact while also growing as an entry-level developer.
+I'm Hajer and I'm Data Scientist and Software Developer .
+I combine technical skills with psychological insights to simplify complex data and deliver actionable results.
+In addition to my work in data science, I develop web solutions that enhance user experiences and drive efficiency.
+Whether building intuitive interfaces or optimizing back-end systems, I ensure that technology meets real-world needs.

 ## Connect with Me